LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D1-NodeAndDevTools.md

 #### Common Problems

-- **Node and NPM not responding after installation** If you just installed Node and typing node -v results in an error saying the command isn't recognized, It could be because your terminal (or VS Code if you are using it's terminal) was open during installation which would mean the PATH environment variable with the path to Node wasn't loaded.
+- **Node and NPM not responding after installation** If you just installed Node and typing `node -v` results in an error saying the command isn't recognized, It could be because your terminal (or VS Code if you are using its terminal) was open during installation which would mean the PATH environment variable with the path to Node wasn't loaded.
 The solution is to close your terminal and or VS Code and re-open it.
 - **npm commands cause an error (only an issue on Windows)** A common problem that occurs after installing Node and NPM is that when you try to run a command, like `npm install`, you get an error message like:
       *File C:\Program Files\nodejs\npm.ps1 cannot be loaded because running scripts is disabled on this system.*